albertllousas/-smelly-virtual-pet-refactoring-kata/readme.md

 Despite these obstacles, this is what we have to do:

-- Introduce a new feature that handles the unfortunate dead of the virtual pet when any of its attributes goes below zero.
+- Introduce a new simple feature, to pet our virtual pet, by which the happiness will be increased by 10.

 ## Instructions